History of Toddington services

 The northbound restaurant, on the first floor of the northbound side with an open terrace on three sides, would have had a carpet and woodblock floor with timber walls.
 The southbound restaurant cut in to the hill, with the transport café positioned on the bridge above the exit road.

 Originally, they proposed pedestrian subways beneath the access roads, and a roof across the footbridge.
 Walkways would have been covered.
-Their plans consisted of two two-storey buildings, each with a waitress-service restaurant upstairs, and a supplementary shop outside.
+Their plans consisted of a pair of two-storey buildings, each with a waitress-service restaurant upstairs, and a supplementary shop outside.
 It was a big plan, bigger than the Ministry were expecting, apparently to allow for coach traffic.

-This proved to be an unwelcome trait of Granada, but at Toddington the Ministry allowed it as Newport Pagnell would be difficult to expand and services to the south would be difficult to plan.
-Secretly, Granada were hoping to open a chain of larger-than-permitted services which would offer them a monopoly.
+This proved to be an unwelcome trait of Granada, but at Toddington the Ministry allowed it as Newport Pagnell would be difficult to expand and any service area to the south would be difficult to plan.
+Secretly, Granada were hoping to open a chain of larger-than-permitted service areas which would offer them a monopoly.
 Granada's provision of staff accommodation was described as "excessive".

 Granada won the contract, but on condition they got the work started as soon as possible and had it open by 1963.
 The Ministry were pleased to be able to announce a new firm was joining the motorway industry.